 You can copy and paste your abstract from your main file into the abstract text box during the submission process in ScholarOne Manuscripts.

-Authors providing figures, images, and tables can enter caption and link text before uploading as well as after.
-Once uploaded you can recognize and order your files using the thumbnail images.
-If you want to remove a file, or edit its metadata, use the dropdown option in the Actions column.
-And don’t forget if the journal uses double-blind peer review, figures and tables must be anonymised before you submit them too.
+You can enter caption and link text before and after uploading any figures, images, and tables.
+Once uploaded, you can recognize and order your files using the thumbnail images.
+To remove a file, or edit its metadata, use the dropdown option in the Actions column.

 How to submit your manuscript in ScholarOne Manuscripts: a step-by-step guide